-25 weeks pregnant, your baby is drinking the amniotic fluid, which is actually quite healthy and contains carbohydrates, salt, proteins and lipids for example.
+When you are 25 weeks pregnant, your baby is drinking the amniotic fluid, which is actually quite healthy and contains carbohydrates, salt, proteins, and lipids for example.

 Your uterus is now the size of a soccer ball.
 How about your hubby, is he gaining a small baby belly as well?
 Learn about the most common sympathy pregnancy symptoms in men here.

-This would be one of the busiest weeks for your baby since the spinal structures begin to form and a lot of lung developments are taking place.
-By this time, your baby has 33 rings, 150 joints, and 1000 ligaments.
+The spinal structures begin to form a total of 33 rings, 150 joints, and 1000 ligaments.

 During the later part of the week, blood vessels are starting to develop in the lungs- that’s closer to the full maturity of the lungs.

 Aside from lung developments, your baby’s nostrils begin to open, though they are still plugged up with amniotic fluid.

 The skin of your baby is now smoother than before.
 It is because the capillaries, which are small vessels filled with blood, are now beginning to develop under the skin.
 The building up of fat also helps.